IntelLabs/atlas-cli/README.md

 # Atlas CLI: Machine Learning (ML) Lifecycle & Transparency Manager

+⚠️ **Disclaimer**: This project is currently in active development.
+The code is **not stable** and **not intended for use in production environments**.
+Interfaces, features, and behaviors are subject to change without notice.

 A command-line interface tool for creating, managing, and verifying Content Provenance and Authenticity (C2PA) manifests for machine learning models, datasets, and related artifacts.

 ## Key Features